 In 1999, Koolhaas created AMO, a research and branding studio for architecture projects focusing on media, politics, renewable energy sources, and fashion.
-Koolhaas is also one of the inspirational figures and creators behind the Strelka Institute for Media, Architecture and Design, which opened its doors in Moscow in 2010, and was in charge of the Institute's educational programme from 2010 to 2012.
+Koolhaas is also one of the inspirators and creators of the Strelka Institute for Media, Architecture and Design, which opened its doors in Moscow in 2010, and was in charge of the Institute's educational programme from 2010 to 2012.

 Prominent completed projects: The Qatar National Library and Headquarters of the Qatar Foundation (2018), the Galeries Lafayette Corporate Foundation in Paris (2018), the Fondazione Prada Exhibition Center in Milan (2015/2018), the Garage Museum of Contemporary Art in Moscow (2015), Casa da Musica (House of Music) in Porto (2005), Seattle Central Library (2004).

-Current projects: Taipei Performing Arts Center, and Guest-House Axel Springer in Berlin.
+Current projects: Taipei Performing Arts Center, Guest-House Axel Springer in Berlin.

 The author of "Delirious New York", "Supercritical", "S, M, L, XL".